tigera-solutions/cc-aks-shift-left-workshop/modules/module-6-inclusterscanning.md

-# Module 6 - Calico Cloud In-Cluster Image Scanning
+# Module 6 - In-Cluster Image Scanning

 Calico Cloud also includes an in-cluster image scanner for strengthening the security posture of the cluster for use-cases where the image scanner build/deploy process might get bypassed by a team with escalated privileges or is a good starting point to understand the security posture of a cluster that already has running workloads to allow teams to focus their efforts on the significant vulnerable images.